Research Notes

 There will likely be a focus on the safety of Chinese clouds, for example which are being used in Latin America.
 See Strand Consult’s research note: 5G Telecom Infrastructure Investment Challenge: LATAM can learn from the building and running of networks in EU”and the guest blog: “Huawei data centres and clouds already cover Latin America.
 Chinese tech influence is a gift to countries and politicians that don’t respect human rights.”

 Simply put, security will become increasingly important in telecom networks because of an increasing aggressive China.
 There is increased security risk from Chinese equipment.
 Restrictions will be adopted by every allied nation and the USA, regardless of the President’s party.
-Trump will just do more of what we already know and there will be more focus in the coming years.
+Trump will just do more of what we already know, and there will be more focus in the coming years.

 The Deregulatory Agenda

 Trump’s deregulatory agenda is a signature accomplishment of his first term.
 While his administration succeeded to remove specific regulations, the regulatory edifice remains.
 The Biden Administration simply reinstated, rebooted, or re-introduced the regulations that had been removed.
 Trump must work with Congress to create lasting change which fundamentally reforms and rationalizes federal bureaucracy so that there are fewer departments, agencies, offices, and employees.
 Ultimately the federal budget and headcout must reduced.
-Ostensibly this is the idea of the Department of Government Efficiency (DOGE), which Musk would lead.
+Ostensibly this is the idea of the Department of Government Efficiency (DOGE), which Elon Musk would lead.

-The one specific campaign promise has been to close the Department of Education.
+The one specific Trump campaign promise has been to close the Department of Education.
 This is predicated on the idea that education should be governed at the state, not federal, level.

 Depending on the bureau or agency and the relevant statute, Trump appointees can close offices which were opened by Biden appointees, for example offices created to fulfill Biden diversity or climate goals.
 Agency heads have some leeway to structure the organization more efficiently.